mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-06-02-premature-optimization.md

 {: .space }
 ### 2. Complexity Without Justification

 Optimized code is often more complex and harder to read or maintain.
-If the performance gain isn't needed, all you're left with is unnecessary complexity—a debt you or your teammates will have to pay later.
+If the performance gain isn't needed, all you're left with is unnecessary complexity, in other words, a debt you or your teammates will have to pay later.

 {: .space }
 ### 3. Inhibits Flexibility

 Over-optimized code is often not flexible.
 It’s tuned for a specific case and harder to refactor or extend.
-As project requirements evolve—which they always do—this premature rigidity can slow progress and reduce adaptability.
+As project requirements evolve, which they always do, this premature rigidity can slow progress and reduce adaptability.

 {: .space }
 ### 4. Violates YAGNI (You Aren’t Gonna Need It)

-Premature optimization often assumes future needs—handling millions of users, processing terabytes of data, etc.—without current evidence.
+Premature optimization often assumes future needs, like handling millions of users, processing terabytes of data, etc. without current evidence.
 You end up designing for scale you may never reach, violating a key agile principle: build what you need when you need it.

 {: .space }
 ## When Optimization Does Matter

-Of course, optimization has its place—after you've measured performance, identified real bottlenecks, and validated that improvements are necessary.
+Of course, optimization has its place, but after you've measured performance, identified real bottlenecks, and validated that improvements are necessary.
 This approach, known as profiling-first optimization, ensures that your efforts are focused where they will have real impact.

 A few places where early attention to performance can be warranted include: